 For relaxation he enjoys hiking, biking, fishing, bowling, and helping others with home improvements.

 George Osing is a long time veteran banjo player from Ellicott City, Maryland.
 He grew up in a house filled with music, especially classical piano music from his father.
 George’s style is all his own, but influenced by star performers such as Ben Eldridge, Gene Parker, Alan Munde and others.
 His breaks and back up are tasteful and he tries to compliment the other musicians in the band.
 George has performed with many bands in the local area.
-Some of them include The Satyr Hill Band, Harford Express, The River Hill Band, The Darren Beachley Band and Blue Octane.
-His passion other than music is fishing the Chesapeake Bay.
+Some of them include The Satyr Hill Band, The River Hill Band and The Darren Beachley Band.
+His passion other than music is fishing the Chesapeake Bay and Florida.

 Ron Hall, the newest member of the band makes his home in Vineland, NJ.
 He started playing guitar at age 7 and later took up piano, mandolin and bass.
 Growing up a southern Baptist, Ron was surrounded by bluegrass music at a young age and got his start playing mandolin at age 14 with The Strings of Gospel, a local band that traveled playing revivals and church home comings.

 Ron got his musical start playing blues and jazz guitar.
 In high school, Ron made his way back to bluegrass and really took a liking to bands such as Doyle Lawson and quicksilver.
 Ron studied the harmony style and rhythm guitar playing that gave Doyle his signature sound.
 In 2013, Ron toured for a year across the country playing mandolin and singing tenor for the bluegrass story teller James King.
 Ron is very well known in the local bluegrass community and his driving rhythm guitar playing and clear high tenor voice bring a new dynamic to the band.
 We certainly enjoy having Ron with the band and think folks will enjoy hearing the new sound.